Koret Visitor Center

 Make sure to reserve your tour through Visitor Services.

-Need a convenient café right in the engineering quad?
 Looking for a place to stay, or to grab lunch?
 Or maybe a nearby wireless hot spot?
 Find out what to see and where to go — both on and off campus — at the UC Berkeley Visitor Services website, or check out the Visit Berkeley gateway site.

 The Navigating Berkeley web page from the campus Disability Access and Compliance office also offers maps and other resources for getting around the UC Berkeley campus.